tnevolin/mm7-skill-emphasis-mod/README.md

 # Monsters

 * Monsters have more damage and more hit points to compensate for increased weapon damage and armor class.
-* Monsters have higher speed to catch up with the party and do not allow paryt running and shooting with impunity.
+* Monsters have higher speed to disallow running in circles and shooting with impunity.
 * Non flying and non shooting monsters now shoot arrows as a secondary attack.
 Now they are not helpless when cannot reach the party and shoot back.
 The importance of the shield spell increases.

 ## Engagement